Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Wrapping up this step

-With a few lines of code, the finance team now is building directly off of the core data team's work.
+With a few lines of code, the finance team now is building directly off of the central data team's work.
 They are synchronized which ensures data consistency, but autonomous to create their data product to power their own applications.
 The finance team can also feel confident that the data they are addressing will be reliable, due to the model contract that's in-place with the `fct_orders` model.

 Here is where you are in the journey towards a data product: